jrandj/aws-security-specialty/README.md

     * AWS KMS cannot utilise data keys directly to perform cryptographic operations via the API.
 A data key is created with the *GenerateDataKey* API using the CMK specified in the API call.
 An encrypted version is returned using the *GenerateDataKeyWithoutPlaintext* API call.
 The plaintext version of the data key will be used by an encryption algorithm specified by the service or library to convert plaintext data into ciphertext.
 Once the operation is complete, the plaintext data key is removed from memory.
 Decryption occurs using the encrypted data key.

     * KMS only manages CMKs, it does not manage data keys.
 A CMK never leaves the region that it was created and can only encrypt a maximum of 4kB of data.
-Data Keys can be used for larger object encryption.
+Data keys can be used for larger object encryption.

     * A data key pair is similarly created using the *GenerateDataKeyPair* API to provide a public key, plaintext private key, and encrypted private key.
 This should only be done when you are going to utilise the plaintext private key immediately, as having the private key in plaintext format is a security risk.
 You can use the *GenerateDataKeyPairWithoutPlaintext* API to generate the public key and encrypted private key only.
 Data keys are protected using Key Encryption Key (KEK) to provide envelope encryption.